apiraino/link_cleaner/README.md

 dedicated profile.
 The add-ons is already installed and the browser will open on the test HTML page.

-Notice that since the profile is created at runtime, preferences saved by the extension will be lost once the frowser will be closed (unless the parameter `--keep-profile-changes` is added to the `web-ext-run.sh` script.
+Notice that since the profile is created at runtime, preferences saved by the extension will be lost once the browser will be closed (unless the parameter `--keep-profile-changes` is added to the `web-ext-run.sh` script.

 The profile should be located in `/tmp`.